sedelmeyer/dotfiles/README.rst

 0. Prerequisites
 ----------------

 The scripts and settings specified in this repository are written specifically for use on Ubuntu 18.04.
 Feel free to fork, copy, or use them yourself.
-Just be warned, your mileage may vary depending on your specific linux distribution and your specified configuration preferences.
+Just be warned, your mileage may vary depending on your specific Linux distribution and your specified configuration preferences.

 1. Ubuntu Installation
 ----------------------